What is Counseling?

 NEXT STEPS

-After you have had these questions answered by the counselor to your satisfaction, consider how comfortable you feel with the individual.
+After you have had these questions answered by the counselor to your satisfaction, consider how comfortable you feel in session.
+Initially, you may feel awkward or anxious.
 It can be difficult to open up and share your problems.
-Initially, you may feel awkward or anxious.
 This is normal.
 Counselors have different styles, personalities, and approaches.
-But be sure to take time to evaluate how you feel interacting with them and whether you think that the two of you can work together effectively.
+But be sure to take time to evaluate how you feel interacting with a counselor and whether you think that the two of you can work together effectively.
 If you do not feel at ease, do not get discouraged.
 Try talking with your counselor about how you feel.
-Oftentimes, putting those things on the table for both of you to look at can promote trust and authenticity, resolving the very issue itself.
 If you’ve made a good faith effort and after a few sessions you feel no different, it’s okay to look for a different counselor.
 It is imperative that you feel safe, not judged, and have rapport with your counselor.
-Together, you and your counselor will set goals, work toward achieving them, and assess along the way how well you are actually meeting them.
+Together, you and your counselor will set goals, work toward achieving them, and assess along the way how well you are meeting them.
 Counseling can help you maximize your potential and make positive changes in your life.
 Finally, remember that counseling may be hard work at times but change and progress do happen.

 BOTTOM LINE

-At its best, effective counseling encourages clients to accept and love themselves along with their limitations and the difficulties they present.
-Counselors have a humbling opportunity to be invited into the life of their clients; to help them create for themselves durable change by recognizing their own dignity.
-Counseling is not seeing a patient that needs to be treated.
-It is only when a counselor sees a person walk through the door that change has already begun.
+At its best, effective counseling encourages clients to accept themselves along with their limitations and the difficulties they’re experiencing.
+Counselors have a humbling opportunity to be invited into the life of their clients and to help them create durable change.